-Travelling in Australia’s cultural capital doesn’t mean having to pay top dollar to lay your head down for the night.
-In every neighbourhood, from the centre of town to St Kilda by the sea, there are plenty of comfortable and stylish rooms on offer to suit every budget.
+Travelling in Australia’s cultural capital doesn’t mean paying top price for a comfortable bed.
+In every neighbourhood, from the centre of town to St Kilda by the sea, there are plenty of stylish rooms to suit every budget.
 Take a peek at the famous fairy penguins under the pier or stroll through the hipster Fitzroy area, packed with great coffee and dining options.

-The Crest on Barkley is situated in central St Kilda, eight minutes from the Central Business District and a short walk to the numerous restaurants along St Kilda Road.
-The hotel offers an on-site bar, an al fresco restaurant and a café where a complimentary breakfast is served every day.
-There are standard rooms and two- or three-bedroom apartments, and some of the deluxe rooms include a luxurious spa bath.
-Each room is minimal in its design, but spacious.
-Wi-Fi comes at a premium, but the use of the fitness centre and sauna is included, and guests have access to free parking for the duration of their stay.
+The Crest on Barkly is situated in central St Kilda, eight minutes from the Central Business District and a short walk to the numerous restaurants along St Kilda Road.
+The hotel offers an on-site bar, al fresco restaurant and café where breakfast is served every day.
+Standard rooms and two- or three-bedroom apartments are available; some of the deluxe rooms include a luxurious spa bath.
+Wifi comes at a premium, but the use of the fitness centre and sauna is included, and you’ll have access to free parking for the duration of your stay.

 Taking its name from the shortened version of the South Yarra neighbourhood in which it’s located, the monochrome SoYa Apartment Hotel operates out of a classic 1960s complex situated right next to the train station.
-The grey and white minimalist interior offers the perfect backdrop for the pop art and the floor-to-ceiling photos of indigenous Australian wildlife that decorate its walls.
-The retro furniture, including Eames tables and chairs by Jesper Holmes, is on-trend, and the hotel even sells some of the pieces through its website.
-The little details are what matters here.
-There are four apartments and one pet-friendly room, and each is equipped with a tablet, a Google mini-speaker, Spotify, a flat-screen TV loaded with Netflix and Molton Brown toiletries in the bathroom.
-The communal space offers barbecue facilities, while there is also a large private garden with a barbecue and on-site parking.
+The minimalist interior offers the perfect backdrop for the Pop Art and floor-to-ceiling photos of indigenous Australian wildlife that decorate its walls.
+You’ll also find retro furniture inside, including Eames tables and chairs by Jesper Holm, with selected pieces available to purchase on the hotel’s website.
+Each apartment – including a limited amount that are pet-friendly – is equipped with a tablet, Google mini-speaker, Spotify, a flat-screen TV with Netflix and Molton Brown toiletries in the bathroom.
+Downstairs, there is also a large private garden with a barbecue and on-site parking.